Study of John Cage 4'33"

 ■ Why silence can be called music

-plays it is the performer, I think it can be called music.
+If the person who composed it is a composer and the person who performs it is a performer, then I believe it can be called music.

-The concept of "dare" is
+The concept of "dare" (deliberately) is crucial here.

-outstanding creativity and playing skills will it become a "tacet".
+Only when you consciously stop your outstanding creativity and playing skills does it become a "tacet" (long rest).

 Gustav Mahler and Symphony No.3-6 mvm.
 The people seek new euphoric objects.
 On the other hand, didn't he want to lose while abandoning his religion?
 Gustav Mahler Symphony No.3-6th movement "The times God lived again"